travis-ci/docs-travis-ci-com/user/languages/smalltalk.md

 ## Configuration options

-Next to the standard image it is also possible to test projects against other versions of Squeak or Pharo (an exhaustive list of supported images can be found at [smalltalkCI's GitHub repository](https://github.com/hpi-swa/smalltalkCI)).
+Next to the default image it is also possible to test projects against other versions of Squeak or Pharo (an exhaustive list of supported images can be found at [smalltalkCI's GitHub repository](https://github.com/hpi-swa/smalltalkCI)).
 To do so, set the `smalltalk` key in `.travis.yml`.
 For example, to test against both `Squeak5.0` and the `SqueakTrunk`: